ihsanturk/chat-agent-1/README.md

 # Infinite Memory Chatbot

 Infinite Memory Chatbot is a Python-based chatbot leveraging OpenAI's GPT-4 language model and the Pinecone vector database to create a conversation bot that remembers past interactions and uses this information to generate more relevant and informed responses.
+Much of the basis for the architecture comes from David Shapiro https://github.com/daveshap/raven.

 ## Requirements